Level 3: Core to Pre-Existing Tools or Inside Boundary

 Mandatory Label (EID)

-Pivot to tool or raise permissions to avoid alerts on specific-configuration
+Pivot to tool or raise permissions to avoid alerts on a specific-configuration.

 User Session